CodeSeeker1/Password-Manager/README.md

 The data will be saved in passwords.txt.

 ## 🌱 Stretch Goals
-- Add a master password to access the manager
+- Add a master password to access the manager --> Completed